 What you'll need

-To build and upload a private app in Chat, you must have Zendesk Chat on the Professional or Enterprise plan.
+To build and upload a private app in Chat, you must have Zendesk Chat on the Zendesk Suite Professional plan or above.
 Your Chat account must also be linked to a Zendesk Support account.

 Planning the app